-- 5.2 There will be a minimum of one Non-Executive Member, plus at least either the Chief Nursing Director or Chief Medical Director plus one other member. - 5.3 Where members are unable to attend, they should ensure that a named and briefed deputy is in attendance who is able to participate on their behalf.
+- 5.2 There will be a minimum of one non-executive member, plus at least either the Chief Nurse or Chief Medical Director a one other member. - 5.3 Where members are unable to attend, they should ensure that a named and briefed deputy is in attendance who is able to participate on their behalf.

-- 5.4 Decisions will be taken in according with the Standing Orders.
+- 5.4 Decisions will be taken in accordance with the Standing Orders.
 The Committee will ordinarily reach decisions by consensus.
 When this is not possible the Chair may call a vote. - 5.5 Only members of the Committee may vote.
 Each member is allowed one vote and a simple majority will be conclusive on any matter. - 5.6 Where there is no clear majority, the Chair of the Committee will hold the casting vote.
-The result of the vote will be recorded in the minutes.
+The result of the vote will be recorded in the minutes. - 5.7 If a decision is needed which cannot wait for the next scheduled meeting, the Chair may conduct business on a 'virtual' basis using telephone, email or other electronic communication.